QwenLM/Qwen2.5/docs/source/deployment/openllm.rst

     .. tab-item:: Python client

-       Call the OpenAI-compatible endpoints with any frameworks and tools that support the OpenAI API protocol.
+       Call the OpenAI-compatible endpoints with frameworks and tools that support the OpenAI API protocol.
 Here is an example:

        .. code-block:: python